hawkerboy7/mini-event-emitter/README.md

 It also has the ability to show you a log message in case you do something that doesn't make sense.
 This should help you as a developer to debug your code faster and help you check for gost events.

+As of version `0.3.0` you have the possibility to add a group to an event and eventListener.
+So later in your code you can remove events and eventListeners bound to a specific group (e.g. a DOM element).
+Using `.emit()` events will be send to all groups.
+Also the `.trigger()` is introduced which does the exact same thing as `.emit()` but some people prefer `.trigger()` over `.emit()` so now you can choose.

 ## Getting Started